basecamp/marginalia/README.md

     /*application:BCX,controller:project_imports,action:show*/

-You can also use these query comments along with a tool like [pt-query-digest](http://www.percona.com/doc/percona-toolkit/2.1/pt-query-digest.html#query-reviews) to automate identification of controllers and actions that are hotspots forslow queries.
+You can also use these query comments along with a tool like [pt-query-digest](http://www.percona.com/doc/percona-toolkit/2.1/pt-query-digest.html#query-reviews) to automate identification of controllers and actions that are hotspots for slow queries.

 This gem was created at 37signals.
 You can read more about how we use it [on our blog](http://37signals.com/svn/posts/3130-tech-note-mysql-query-comments-in-rails).